clheard54/ClarionHeard-Resume/README.md

 ###MENTORING AND LEADERSHIP EXPERIENCE
 * **The Field School**, Multicultural Critical Friends Group Leader, _Washington, DC; 2015-present_
  * Created and implemented protocols to lead faculty and staff members in discussions concerning multicultural competency in teaching practice
  * Facilitated CFG-style meetings to provide feedback on addressing touchy situations regarding the core eight identifiers (race, class, gender, etc.)
+ * Served on a committee dedicated to thinking about how to bring social justice issues into the classroom across disciplines, and how to appropriately promote or support advocacy work with students

 * **Brown Ledge Camp**, Summer camp counselor _Colchester, VT; summers 2008-present_
- * Worked as an archery counselor at an all-girls sleep-away camp, running the range and offering campers (ages 9-16) an introduction to the sport of archery.
+ * Worked as an archery counselor at an all-girls sleep-away camp, running the range and offering campers (ages 9-16) an introduction to the sport of archery
  * Taught beginner shooters safety rules, care of equipment, and the basics of shooting.
 Helped advanced shooters improve technique and competition strategies.
 Coached the archery team, and organized in-camp and inter-camp tournaments.

 * **Brown University Third World Center**, Minority Peer Counselor Friend _Providence, RI; 2009-2013_